U.S. Army helicopter unit conducts rescue near Snoqualmie Pass

 |Downloads:

-This work, U.S. Army helicopter unit conducts rescue near Snoqualmie Pass, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army helicopter unit conducts rescue near Snoqualmie Pass, by CPT Kyle Abraham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT